-From: Commanding Officer, Expeditionary Warfare Training, Pacific To: Distribution List I
+From: Commanding Officer, Expeditionary Warfare Training Group, Pacific

-Subj: EXPEDITIONARY WARFARE TRAINING GROUP, PACIFIC 2022 COURSE CATALOG
+Subj: EXPEDITIONARY WARFARE TRAINING GROUP, PACIFIC 2025 COURSE

+CATALOG

-Encl: (1) 2022 EWTGPAC Course Catalog
+Encl: (1) 2025 EWTGPAC Course Catalog

-1. Purpose.
-To publish a catalog of Expeditionary Warfare Training Group, Pacific (EWTGPAC) courses available in residence and as Mobile Training Teams for 2022.
+- 1. Purpose.
+To publish a catalog of Expeditionary Warfare Training Group, Pacific (EWTGPAC) courses available in residence and as Mobile Training Teams for fiscal year 2025.
 This catalog provides information to students and decision makers on how to take advantage of the many training opportunities available at EWTGPAC.
-This notice cancels the previously signed EWTGPACNOTE 1550 of 2021.
+This notice cancels the previously signed EWTGPACNOTE 1550 of 2024. - 2.
+Background.

-2. Background.
 This catalog is the official source of information and guidance concerning the courses conducted by EWTGPAC.
-It describes the courses offered, as well as the administrative and academic requirements necessary to request quotas and attend.

-a.
-This Course Catalog provides a description of each course, including detailed information about the length, types of training (e.g. individual, unit level, or collective), purpose and scope, and pre-requisites for attendance.

-b.
-Many of our courses are accredited by the American Council on Education, which recommends post-secondary educational credits via the service member's Joint Services Transcript.

-3. Scope.
-This information will be used in planning and scheduling resident courses and mobile training teams for fiscal year 2022.
+It describes the courses offered, as well as the administrative and academic requirements necessary to request quotas and attend. - a.
+This Course Catalog provides a description of each course, including detailed information about the length, types of training (e.g. individual, unit level, or collective), purpose and scope, and prerequisites for attendance. - b.
+Many of our courses are accredited by the American Council on Education, which recommends post-secondary educational credits via the service member's Joint Services Transcript. - 3.
+Scope.
+This information will be used in planning and scheduling resident courses and mobile training teams for fiscal year 2025.